In FactsIdeas

 East to West Wight…

 Take a trip from East to West Wight where you will find Farringford House, the home of poet Alfred, Lord Tennyson from 1853.
 Tennyson had a close relationship with Arthur Henry Hallam.
 Less than a mile away is Dimbola Lodge in Freshwater, where author Virginia Woolf lived, her love for Vita Sackville West was well documented.
-Vita wrote her only play ‘Freshwater’ there in 1923.
+Virginia wrote her only play ‘Freshwater’ there in 1923.

 Ventnor…